hhru/api/docs_eng/negotiations.md

- url| string| Link to the full response resume| object, null| [CV short view](resumes.md#resume-nano) vacancy| object, null| [Vacancy short view](vacancies.md#nano) has_updates| logical| Whether the response includes updates that require attention.
-The flag is reset by various actions on the response, e.g. [messages list view](#get_messages). viewed_by_opponent| logical| Whether the response was viewed by the employer messaging_status | string | The current messaging status.
+ url| string| Link to the full response resume| object, null| [CV short view](resumes.md#resume-nano) vacancy| object, null| [Vacancy short view](vacancies.md#nano) has_updates | logical | Are there any unread messages in the topic.
+The flag is reset by a variety of response acts, such as [viewing the list of messages](#get_messages). viewed_by_opponent| logical| Whether the response was viewed by the employer messaging_status | string | The current messaging status.
 Possible values are in the [`messaging_status` directory](./dictionaries.md). decline_allowed | logical | If available [hide the response](#hide_message) with decline message to employer